denten-books/plain-text/1-chapter.md

 > are using metaphor, that here the mind is the agent in a different sense from
 > that in which the hand can be said to be the agent in writing.

-The "locality of thought" poses a problem by analogy.
+The "locality of thought" poses a problem of analogy.
 Wittgenstein explains that when we see a sentence on paper, the external manifestation of a thought, we assume that some analogous structure exists somewhere in the brain.
 Perhaps, Wittgenstein speculates, we could even observe the brain directly, in the process of writing.
 Both phenomena, brain- and paper- bound, could properly be called the *expression* of thought.
-Yet neither can offer the definitive location.
+Yet neither can offer the definitive location where thinking happens.
 Rather, Wittgenstein suggests, we are witnessing a metaphor: some set of correlations between two distinct activities.
 And it may be that the correlations themselves are what we mean by thinking.
-Neither brain nor paper make sense as *the* site of cognition in isolation, just like it would not make sense to interrupt a metaphor---"that memory the warder of the ..." (from *Macbeth)---and then look for it in the missing half.
+Neither brain nor paper make sense as *the* site of cognition in isolation, just like it would not make sense to interrupt a metaphor---"that memory the warder of the ~brain~ (from *Macbeth)---and then look for it in the remaining snippet.

 Our difficulty in locating the definitive site of thought points to the inadequacy of Cartesian dualism between body and mind.
 Neither physical nor